Security Architecture

 • Account Recovery: Secure backup keys that you control

-Important: Password Recovery Limitation
+Important: Master Password Recovery Limitation

 Privacy by Design